 This post is a special post that we got from a BadmintonBites fan known as Nihal S.!
-Nihal has recently got an Astrox 77 and wanted to share a review with us to let all of our readers get honest feedback of the racket.
+Nihal has recently got a Yonex Astrox 77 and wanted to share a review with us to let all of our readers get honest feedback of the racket.

 This is the first time we got a request for something like this on our website and it’s super exciting.
 Big props and thank you to Nihal for being so enthusiastic and proactive in doing this.